google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 loyalty codes directly.
 If a merchant requires these then present them before the user clicks pay.
 If you have a
 <em>"Buy now"</em> button then give the user the ability
-to add
-any codes or loyalty card schemes here.
+to add any codes or loyalty card schemes before you launch the Payment Request API.
+In pratcice this will mean that when a user first clicks "Buy now", they will be taken to a check out page where they can add a coupon or loyality card number first.
+Below is an example of this.

 <div>
   <figure>